dorkodu/sage.php/docs/type-system/scalar-types.md

 In addition to built-in scalars, you can define your own scalar types with additional validation.
 Typical examples of such types are **Email**, **Date**, **Url**, etc.

-In order to implement your own type, you must understand how scalars are presented in GraphQL.
+In order to implement your own type, you must understand how scalars are presented in Sage.
-GraphQL deals with scalars in following cases:
+Sage deals with scalars in following cases:

 1. When converting **internal representation** of value returned by your app (e.g. stored in a database or hardcoded in the source code) to **serialized** representation included in the response.

-2. When converting **input value** passed by a client in variables along with GraphQL query to **internal representation** of your app.
+2. When converting **input value** passed by a client in variables along with Sage query to **internal representation** of your app.

-3. When converting **input literal value** hardcoded in GraphQL query (e.g. field argument value) to the **internal representation** of your app.
+3. When converting **input literal value** hardcoded in Sage query (e.g. field argument value) to the **internal representation** of your app.

 Those cases are covered by methods `serialize`, `parseValue` and `parseLiteral` of abstract `ScalarType`